opensaasstudio/plasma/README.md

 ## Metrics

-### GET /metrics
+### GET /metrics/go

-You can get metrics from this endpoint.
+You can get golang metrics from this endpoint.

-The following metrics can be taken.
+The following golang metrics can be taken.

 | name                | type      | desc                                                                  |
 |---------------------|-----------|-----------------------------------------------------------------------|